 New packet framing with added integrity checking for packets greater than 6-bytes inclusive of X-OR checksum.

+Ability to address a Decoder by its 7-bit or 14-bit DCC mobile address, or 9-bit or 11-bit DCC accessory address and send it commands.

 Bulk data transfers to/from Decoder.

-Ability to address a Decoder by its 7-bit or 14-bit DCC mobile address, or 9-bit or 11-bit DCC accessory address and send it commands

 The 254 address partition provides the following features: